microsoft/dotnet-apiport/docs/BreakingChanges/005 ListT.ForEach can throw exception on modification.md

 Available

 ### Change Description
-Beginning in .NET 4.5, a List&lt;T&gt;.ForEach enumerator will throw an InvalidOperationException exception if an element in the calling collection is modified.
+Beginning in .NET 4.5, a `List<T>.ForEach` enumerator will throw an InvalidOperationException exception if an element in the calling collection is modified.
 Previously, this would not throw an exception but could lead to race conditions.

 - [x] Quirked
 - [ ] Build-time break